Free Things to Do in Arkansas

 Ouachita National Recreation Trail: The Ouachita National Recreation Trail extends from Pinnacle Mountain State Park near Little Rock to Talimena State Park near Talihina, Okla.

-Arkansas Arts Center: Be dazzled by the masters, one of the country's finest collections of drawings, and traveling exhibits at the Arkansas Arts Center in Little Rock.
+Arkansas Museum of Fine Arts: Be dazzled by the masters, one of the country's finest collections of works on paper and traveling exhibits at the newly reopened Arkansas Museum of Fine Arts in Little Rock.